wridgeu/UI5ers-live-manifest/README.md

 - **Q: Possible Bindings in Manifest?
 Like `{{appTitle}}` (`{{key in .properties file}}`) or `"${project.version}"`?
 See: [Descriptor Documentation](https://ui5.sap.com/sdk/#/topic/74038a52dcd7404e82b38be6d5fb1458) ( [GH issue](https://github.com/SAP/ui5-tooling/issues/403) in UI5 Tooling with `${version}`)**

 	**A:**

+- **Q: `_version` of `sap.app` (and other namespaces).
+Sometimes not part of scaffold: is default latest? is there a version specific structure for these namespaces as well?**

+	**A:** The namespace dependent `_version` property is and was barely used.
+It is also not part of the current scaffolding generators anymore.

 - **Q: What is the minimum content for a manifest to work per application/component?**